OpenBB-finance/OpenBB/website/content/platform/usage/historical_prices.md

 | 2023-10-31  | 426.62 | 438.14 | 409.21 |  418.2  | 1999149700 |
 | 2023-11-30  | 419.2  | 456.38 | 418.65 |  455.02 | 1210484176 |

 We can see that the current month's total volume is higher when we resample the daily time series.
-It is difficult to know where the discrepency lays, and it may just be a temporary glitch.
+It is difficult to know where the discrepancy lays, and it may just be a temporary glitch.
 However, we can verify that the total volume, according to YahooFinance, is the number we just sampled.

 :::note
 If you are following along, the results will not match exactly what is displayed here.